Sports-Engineering-Lab/Sports-Engineering-Lab.github.io/assets/media_coverage/media_coverage.md

 - date: 2023-01-01
 - thumbnail: Activity_sample2.jpg
-- content: This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4
+- content: This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4 This is sample media coverage content 4
 - link: https://doi.org/10.1098/rsos.240333

 - date: 2022-09-01